InfiniteAICreations/awesome-llm-projects/README.md

 - [Ollama](https://github.com/ollama/ollama): Get up and running with large language models locally.
 - [LM Studio](https://lmstudio.ai/): Discover, download, and run local LLMs.

+### 💡Productivity
+- [Podwise](https://podwise.ai/): is a knowledge management app that uses AI to extract key information from podcasts, automatically generating transcripts, outlines, keywords, and mind maps for listeners
 ### 📋 Others
 - [Cradle](https://github.com/BAAI-Agents/Cradle): The Cradle framework is a first attempt at General Computer Control (GCC).
 Cradle supports agents to ace any computer task by enabling strong reasoning abilities, self-improvment, and skill curation, in a standardized general environment with minimal requirements.
 - [LLMPerf](https://github.com/ray-project/llmperf): A Tool for evaulation the performance of LLM APIs.
 Also provide a [Leaderboard](https://github.com/ray-project/llmperf-leaderboard) for LLMs.